JohnHansenCa/KeyPadJs/README.md

     <button data-kp="key">sin()</button>
     ```
 - data-kp = "popup-key"
     - Makes a button or div into a popup key.
-The next div will automatically be the popup content.
+The next sibling div will automatically be the popup content.
 Popup keys can be nested as shown by the CalculatorDemo 'units' popup key.
     ```
     <!-- note: that id attributes are optional -->
     <button id="lengthbtn" data-kp="popup-key">length</button>